15/10/2021

 Mechelen-North business park

-We are also studying the possibilities for a heat network in the Mechelen-North business park, because this area has potential residual heat from Aquafin's water treatment plant, among others.
+We are also studying the possibilities for a heat network in the Mechelen-North business park, as this area has potential residual heat from Aquafin's water treatment plant, among others.
 This heat could perhaps be used to heat (part of) the businesses on the site - and possibly, in time, a larger part of Mechelen.
 Together with Levuur, we will once again enter into dialogue with the various stakeholders on the site.

 New urban district Keerdok